Government agency

 Various headquarters for United States federal government agencies along Pennsylvania Avenue in Washington, D.C., including the Federal Triangle, J. Edgar Hoover Building, and National Archives Building.
 Also visible is the United States Capitol.

-A government agency or state agency, sometimes an appointed commission, is a permanent or semi-permanent organization in the machinery of government (bureaucracy) that is responsible for the oversight and administration of specific functions, such as an administration.
+A government agency or state agency, also known as an appointed commission, is a permanent or semi-permanent organization in the machinery of government (bureaucracy) that is responsible for the oversight and administration of specific functions, such as an administration.
 There is a notable variety of agency types.
 Although usage differs, a government agency is normally distinct both from a department or ministry, and other types of public body established by government.
 The functions of an agency are normally executive in character since different types of organizations (such as commissions) are most often constituted in an advisory role — this distinction is often blurred in practice however, it is not allowed.

 A government agency may be established by either a national government or a state government within a federal system.
 Agencies can be established by legislation or by executive powers.
 The autonomy, independence, and accountability of government agencies also vary widely.